Navigating the Complexities of Choosing an Equity Finance Consultant

 The IPO Route: Costs and Timelines

-Opting for an IPO involves significant expenses and time.
+Choosing to pursue an IPO is a significant decision that involves considerable expense and time.
 On average, the cost ranges from $1.5 to $2.25 million, and the process can take up to 18 months to receive an "Effective Letter" from the SEC.
 The likelihood of a successful IPO is about 50%, with underwriters typically charging around 18% of the funds raised.
 Additional costs include non-refundable upfront fees and expenses related to broker presentations, which can amount to $10,000 per presentation.

 Alternatives to IPOs